axnsan12/drf-yasg/docs/custom_spec.rst

 Subclassing and extending
 *************************

-For more advanced control you can subclass :class:`.inspectors.SwaggerAutoSchema` - see the documentation page for a list of methods you can override.
+For more advanced control you can subclass :class:`~.inspectors.SwaggerAutoSchema` - see the documentation page for a list of methods you can override.

-You can put your custom subclass to use by setting it on a view method using the :func:`@swagger_auto_schema <.swagger_auto_schema>` decorator described above.
+You can put your custom subclass to use by setting it on a view method using the :ref:`@swagger_auto_schema <custom-spec-swagger-auto-schema>` decorator described above.

 If you need to control things at a higher level than :class:`.Operation` objects (e.g. overall document structure, vendor extensions in metadata) you can also subclass :class:`.OpenAPISchemaGenerator` - again, see the documentation